youssefalaoui/demo-pcs/README.md

 # DemoPcs1
-Parent => Child: The master branch shows how to transfer a message from parent to child via Input() decorator Child => Parent: the fromc2p branch shows hot to transfer a message fron child to parent via Output() and EventEmitter
+Parent => Child: The master branch shows how to transfer a message from parent to child via Input() decorator Child => Parent: the fromc2p branch shows hot to transfer a message fron child to parent via Output() and EventEmitter Child => Parent: ViewChild() allows parent to access all attributes and functions of the child.
+The child will not be available until the view is fully initialized, thus the use of AfterViewInit.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.23.